charlielobster/CUDA_NekRS/README.md

 3) From your BIOS, boot from the USB drive and install to the target drive

-     You may choose "Install latest Graphics and Wifi hardware drivers" during the install.
+    You may choose "Install latest Graphics and Wifi hardware drivers" during the install, but it may be safer not to.
+There is a separate set of instructions later if you don't.

 ### 2. Install CUDA Drivers (if not pesent) and CUDA Toolkit (under version 13.0)